Stem Cell Treatment for Osteoarthritis

 Success Rate of the Treatment

-Majority of the patients we treat are reporting an average of 75% improvement in relation to their pain, stiffness and strength of the joint.
+Majority of the patients we treat are reporting an average of 75% improvement in relation to their pain, stiffness and strength of the joint (based on in-house collection of Western Ontario and McMaster Universities Osteoarthritis Index questionnaires)

-The attached link is a publication for treating osteoarthritis with stromal cells from fat.
-This study is utilizing the Macquarie Stem Cells method of cell separation.
+The link below (in blue) is a publication for treating osteoarthritis with stromal cells from fat.
+This study is utilizing patented method of cell seperation by Dr. Ralph Bright, et al.

 It has been published in the Journal Of Evidence Based Medicine & Healthcare Oct.
 2015